slurmulon/hazy/README.md

 # Hazy

-Lazy and leight-weight JSON fixtures in Node
+Lazy and light-weight JSON fixtures in Node

 -----